A Variational Approach to Bayesian Phylogenetic Inference: Variational Bayesian Phylogenetic Inference

 The right plot in Figure~\ref{fig:message_passing} provides an example of primary subsplit pairs for a given edge $e$, where the root subsplit is $(V\cup Z, X\cup Y)$ and the primary subsplit pairs corresponding to the subsplits on either side of $e$ are $(X, Y)|(V\cup Z, X\cup Y)$ and $(V, Z)|(V\cup Z, X\cup Y)$.
 Denote the primary subsplit pair(s) for edge $e$ of tree $\tau$ as $e/\!\!/\tau$.
 Notice that primary subsplit pairs are also parent-child subsplit pairs, we can assign additional parameters for each primary subsplit pair in $\mathbb{S}_{\mathrm{ch}|\mathrm{pa}}$ and sum all the associated variational parameters for edge $e$ to form the mean and variance of the corresponding branch length distribution (see Figure~\ref{fig:subsplitpair} in Appendix A for an illustration):

 Compared to \eqref{eq:split_parameterization}, \eqref{eq:psp_parameterization} allows contributions from the primary subsplit pairs that contain more topological information and hence could provide more flexible between-tree approximations.
-It is worth emphasizing that the above structured parameterizations \eqref{eq:split_parameterization} and \eqref{eq:psp_parameterization} not only reduce the number of required parameters, but also enable joint learning of the branch length distributions across tree topologies due to those shared local splitting patterns.
+It is worth emphasizing that the above structured parameterizations \eqref{eq:split_parameterization} and \eqref{eq:psp_parameterization} not only reduce the number of required parameters compared to the naive parameterization that assumes independent parameters for different tree topologies, but also enable joint learning of the branch length distributions across tree topologies due to those shared local splitting patterns.